 You can also put a mineral block in the pig pen for the health of the pigs.
 The mineral block is a hard composite of multivitamins and minerals beneficial to the pig’s health.
 This block is put in the pig pen and the pigs can eat it compensate for any vitamins and nutrients deficient in their diet.
 This is a very good practice necessary for preventing disease outbreaks in the pig farm.

 When properly done, pig farming in Nigeria can give you a gross profit margin of over 100%.
 So, if you are interested in pig farming in Nigeria and you would like to see all the things you must do and put in place in order to be successful in pig farming in Nigeria, subscribe today to watch our pig farming tutorial videos and learn the secrets for successful pig farming in Nigeria.
-To get access to our pig farming tutorial videos, you first need to sign up for a free account on Agricdemy.
+To get access to our pig farming and pork processing tutorial videos, you first need to sign up for a free account on Agricdemy.
 Click here to sign up now.

 If you need a pigs (weaners, growers etc.) to start or grow your pig farming business, you can send a mail to email@example.com or call +2348089864121.
 Also, if you need a pig farming and pork processing business plan to raise money to start and grow your pig farming business, click here to learn how to get our pig farming and pork processing business plan.